TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Introduction

-The original motivation for clipping lies in trust region methods~\citep{schulman2015trust,schulman2017proximal}, which provide a principled way to stabilize policy updates by constraining the \glsunset{kl}\gls{kl} divergence~\citep{kullback1951information} between successive policies during training~\citep{Kakade2002, peters2010relative}.
-While well-motivated and theoretically sound, the practical realization of such trust regions is often costly, in particular with modern \glspl{llm} which can have vocabularies of over $100\,000$ tokens~\citep{yang2025qwen3technicalreport,qwen2025qwen25technicalreport}, resulting in output distributions of the same size. \gls{ppo} sidesteps this challenge by clipping the importance ratio.
-While this can prevent large updates empirically, it is a crude approximation of the underlying trust region principle~\citep{wang2019trust, pmlr-v115-wang20b}.
-More crucially, it can lead to issues such as unstable optimization, poorly calibrated updates, as well as sensitivity to hyperparameters and implementation details, which often culminate in suboptimal performance~\citep{Engstrom2020,andrychowicz2021what,otto2021differentiable,huang202237}.
+Clipping is originally motivated via trust region methods~\citep{schulman2015trust,schulman2017proximal}, which provide a principled way to stabilize policy updates by constraining the \glsunset{kl}\gls{kl} divergence~\citep{kullback1951information} between successive policies during training~\citep{Kakade2002, peters2010relative}.
+While theoretically sound, implementing such trust regions is often costly, in particular with modern \glspl{llm} whose vocabularies and thus output distributions can exceed $100\,000$ entries~\citep{yang2025qwen3technicalreport,qwen2025qwen25technicalreport}. \gls{ppo} instead clips the importance ratio to sidesteps this challenge.
+While empirically successful, it is a crude approximation of the underlying trust region~\citep{wang2019trust, pmlr-v115-wang20b}.
+Crucially, it may lead to unstable optimization, poorly calibrated updates, as well as sensitivity to hyperparameters and implementation details, which often culminate in suboptimal performance~\citep{Engstrom2020,andrychowicz2021what,otto2021differentiable,huang202237}.